wesavetheworld/webprice/README.md

 Currency is also hard coded but can be changed in the variable $currency

 ##Todo

-1) Make it a more generic website scraping tool DONE
-2) Offer multiple websites/urls
-3) Graph price changes with time
+3. Graph price changes with time
-4) Add option to email with price change
+4. Add option to email/notify with price change
+1. Make it a more generic website scraping tool DONE
-5) Ability for two flags: i.e. -qh for quiet and budget set values DONE
+5. Ability for two flags: i.e. -bl for quiet and budget set values DONE
+6. Variable for currency DONE
+7. Variable for save location DONE
+8. Robust URL parsing DONE